YuhangSong/GTN/README.md

 # GTN based on A2C

-This is a PyTorch implementation of GTN based on A2C.
+This repo provides code for a PyTorch implementation of GTN based on A2C.
+See [Generalization Tower Network: A Novel Deep Neural Network Architecture for Multi-Task Learning.](https://arxiv.org/abs/1710.10036)

 ## Supported (and tested) environments (via [OpenAI Gym](https://gym.openai.com))
 * [Atari Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment)